- 1 How P2P Lending Works

 - Establish rules and processes such as mandatory disclosure of certain information on the website, each lender approves each borrower loan, signing of loan contracts by participants, etc.

 - Board approved the IT/Security plan to be in place by following prescribed NBFC guidelines on the IT framework.

 - Business Continuity Plan and reasonable arrangements to be in place, in case of closure/winding down of the NBFC P2P platform.

 - Prior RBI approval with Public Notice required for any change in control/ownership of the entity.

 - Quarterly reporting and Information Security Audit by CISA Certified Auditors once in 2 years prescribed.

 C. NBFC P2P Reporting Regulations

-As per NBFC Act, the P2P platform must submit a quarterly statement to the regional office of RBI within 15 days after the end of such quarter.
+As per the NBFC Act, the P2P platform must submit a quarterly statement to the regional office of RBI within 15 days after the end of such a quarter.
 The statement must contain details stated below:

 - Number and amount of loans disbursed during the quarter, closed during the quarter, outstanding at the beginning and the end of the quarter along with the number of lenders and borrowers at the end of such quarter.

 - The amount held in both Escrow Accounts, with separate details of the amount received from lenders and borrowers.